Write a benchmark#

 : A method which outputs a dictionary that is passed as keyword arguments**data

-to theset_data
+to theObjective.set_data

-method of an objective.
+method of the objective.

 A dataset class also needs to inherit from a base class called